Our new kitchen remodel video…

 THAT is how one thing led to another and we decided to redo almost the whole kitchen.
-It had been 18 years and it was time, which I explain more in the video below.
+It had been 18 years and it was time, which I explain more in the video below or watch it here.

-Here are the links I promised with a little more info about what you'll see in the video, OR just scroll down to watch!
+Here are the links I promised with a little more info about what you'll see in the new kitchen remodel video, OR just scroll down to watch!

 - Here's the new under-counter water filter we have now.
 Read more about WHY we got this one and ditched our Reverse Osmosis water.
-(Or read this if you need an above-the-counter filter.)
 We're really enjoying the taste of REAL water again, as in: hard water WITH all the minerals that are naturally in water, but filtered so all the junk is not in there, like Fluoride, pharmaceuticals, etc. (We also paid a little more for the brushed nickel faucet to match our other new faucets, the filter comes with one that's a shiny stainless steel.)

 - These are the big jars we use on my new blue shelf (which I found at Hobby Lobby with a white distressed look, and my brother-in-law was sweet enough to paint it for me to match our blue accent wall).

 - And here are the chalk-like labels for the jars.